 Whole Wheat Sesame Noodles with Spicy Peanut-Sriracha Sauce found on KalynsKitchen.com.

-And I absolutely love the spicy Peanut-Sriracha sauce used in this recipe, and you can vary this with different types of vegetables base on your preferences and what you have on hand!
-And whether you eat this as a complete meatless meal or just as a side dish, I urge you to try it right away if you like these flavors.
+And I love the spicy sauce that includes Sriracha that’s used in these peanut sauce noodles!
+You can vary this with different vegetables based on what you have on hand.
+And whether you eat this as a meatless meal or just as a side dish, I hope you try it right away if you like these flavors.

 What ingredients do you need for this recipe?

-How can you make lower-carb Noodles with Peanut Sauce?
+How to make lower-carb Noodles with Peanut Sauce:

-I originally made this recipe more carb-conscious by using lots of veggies and less pasta.
-But if you want to make it even lower in carbs, you can switch out the whole wheat spaghetti with Fiber Gourmet Light Spaghetti (affiliate link), a type of wheat pasta made in Italy that’s much higher in fiber than most other pastas.
-How much of a carb savings is that?
+I made this recipe more carb-conscious by using lots of veggies and less pasta.
+But to make it even lower in carbs, make it with with Fiber Gourmet Light Spaghetti (affiliate link), a type of wheat pasta made in Italy that’s much higher in fiber than other pastas.
+When this recipe is made with Fiber Gourmet Light Spaghetti, there are 26.7 net carbs per serving, with 13.8 grams of protein.

-The Fiber Gourmet Light Spaghetti (affiliate link) can be hard to find.
-I buy it on Amazon where it’s somewhat pricey, but I buy it in a pack of six which makes it more affordable, and I love having wheat pasta occasionally for a treat.
-(Enter “Fiber Gourmet” into the search bar on my site for more information about this pasta and how to get the best price on it.)
+Fiber Gourmet Light Spaghetti (affiliate link) can be hard to find in stores.
+I buy it on Amazon where it’s about $6.00 per box if you buy a pack of six.
+And I love having wheat pasta occasionally for a treat.
+(Enter “Fiber Gourmet” into the search bar on my site for more information about this pasta and other recipes where I’ve used it.)

-Are these Noodles with Peanut Sauce a spicy dish?
+Are Noodles with Peanut Sauce a spicy dish?

-Do you have to buy coleslaw mix to make the peanut noodles?
+Do you need coleslaw mix to make the peanut noodles?

 I used coleslaw in the recipe as a time saver, but you can definitely chop up green cabbage or Napa cabbage if you prefer.